 We maintain a large quantity of sensitive information, including confidential business information and information associated with clinical trials.
 Because of the sensitivity of this information, our privacy and security measures related to such information are very important.
 Although we have privacy and security measures in place designed to protect sensitive data and our systems, techniques used to obtain unauthorized access or to sabotage systems and data change frequently and often are not recognized until launched against a target.
 It is also possible that, due to the surreptitious nature of certain data breaches and other incidents, they may remain undetected for an extended period, which may exacerbate harm to the company.
 We cannot ensure that our privacy and security measures will not be breached or otherwise fail to protect sensitive information or prevent disruption of our operations, including as a result of inadvertent disclosures through technological or human error (including employee or service provider error), malfeasance, hacking, ransomware, social engineering (including phishing schemes), computer viruses, malware, or otherwise.
 Unauthorized individuals may acquire or obtain unauthorized access to sensitive information.
-Data breaches, failures of our privacy or security measures, inadvertent disclosures, disruptions of our services, and other incidents could result in serious harm to our reputation, our business might suffer, and we could incur serious liability and other expenses related to litigation (such as damages associated with breach-of-contract claims), penalties for violation of applicable laws or regulations, costly litigation or government investigations, and significant costs for remediation and remediation efforts to prevent future occurrences.
-The harm associated with these negative results is likely to be exacerbated if the affected information is personally identifiable.
+Data breaches, failures of our privacy or security measures, inadvertent disclosures, disruptions of our services, and other incidents could result in serious harm to our reputation, our business might suffer, and we could incur serious liability and other expenses related to litigation or government investigations, and significant costs for remediation and remediation of applicable laws or regulations, costly litigation or government investigations, and significant costs for remediation and remediation is personally identifiable.